code-distortion/laravel-auto-reg/.github/CONTRIBUTING.md

 ## Requirements

-- **[PSR-12 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-12-extended-coding-style-guide.md)** where possible - falling back to [PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) otherwise - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer).
+- *[PSR-12 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-12-extended-coding-style-guide.md)* where possible - falling back to [PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) otherwise - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer).

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

-- **Document any change in behaviour** - Clearly note any changes, so [Laravel Auto-Reg's documentation](https://code-distortion.net/packages/laravel-auto-reg) can be updated.
+- **Document any change in behaviour** - Clearly note any changes, so [Laravel Auto-Reg's documentation](https://github.com/code-distortion/laravel-auto-reg) can be updated.

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](https://semver.org/).
 Randomly breaking public APIs is to be avoided.

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

-- **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
+- **Coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](https://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.